What is the soy checkoff?

 - Invest in the development and acceptance of soy technologies.

 On a broader level, the soy checkoff helps facilitate market growth and create new markets for soybeans through marketing, research and commercialization programs.
-A 2014 study conducted by Texas A&M University determined that the checkoff provides a $5.20 return on every checkoff dollar invested.
+According to a 2019 return-on-investment (ROI) study, which is required by the U.S. Department of Agriculture, U.S. soybean farmers received $12.34 in added value for every dollar they invested in the soy checkoff.
 The federal law that created the soy checkoff requires that a return on investment study be conducted every five years.